-Install firmware from the Digi firmware server
+Update firmware over the air (OTA) from the Digi firmware server ₩ebUI

-- 1. Log into the IX10 WebUI as a user with Admin access. - 2.
+- 1. Log into the IX15 WebUI as a user with Admin access. - 2.
 On the main menu, click System.
 Under Administration, click Firmware Update.

 3. Click Download from server.